Nazime/wordlistools/README.md

 # wordlistools
 Wordlistools is a collection of tools to play with wordlists.
+This tool was built with offensive security in mind, to help bruteforcing, filtering wordlists to crack passwords, building wordlists for fuzzing, etc.
-This tool is meant to help bruteforcing in penetration testing.
-The project is still under development.
+This project is still under development.

 **Features**